LAMcGuinness/Milestone2-/README.md

 5. Amazon fire 10 HD tablet

 #### Browser Test
-Tested the website on most up to date versions of:
+Tested the website on versions of the following and worked as expected:
+1. Safari
+2. Chrome
+3. Mozilla Firefox
+4. Internet explorer.

 ### Performance & Accessibility